ZillaZ/screenlight/README.md

 # Screenlight
-Brightness control for Arch devices
+Brightness control for Linux devices

 ## Usage
 Invoke the program as root with at least 2 arguments.